-4Proprietary and special revenue funds are defined under GASB standards.
-The related procedure addresses these funds as a way to verify that boards are provided with financial information necessary to make informed decisions about entity operations, including proprietary and special revenue operations that are not required to be budgeted under the Local Government Budget Act.
+4Proprietary fund types are defined under GASB standards and include enterprise and internal service funds.
+The related procedure addresses these funds as a way to verify that boards are provided with financial information necessary to make informed decisions about entity operations, including proprietary operations that are not required to be budgeted under the Local Government Budget Act.
 5 R.S.
 24:513 (A)(1)(b)(iv) defines public funds.